The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Linear Paul traps as tools in laser plasma accelerated particle physics

-Analogous to other traps \cite{Sto01, Mih16a, Mih16b}, the power supply delivers a high a.c. voltage $U_{ac}$ and two d.c. voltages, namely an $U_z$ voltage applied at the endcap electrodes to achieve axial confinement, and a diagnosis voltage $U_x$ applied between the upper (1a) and lower (1b) trap electrodes, whose electrical polarity can be reversed by means of an electronic switch.
-All supply voltages are measured with respect to the (1a) electrode that is connected to the ground potential, taken as reference.
-The diagnosis voltage $U_x$ compensates gravity and enables the experimentator to shift the particle position in the radial plane.
+Analogous to other ion traps designed in INFLPR \cite{Mih16a, Sto01, Mih16b}, the power supply delivers a high a.c. voltage, $U_{ac}$ and two d.c. voltages, namely an $U_z$ voltage applied to the endcap electrodes to achieve axial confinement and a diagnosis voltage, $U_x$, applied between the upper (1a) and lower (1b) trap electrodes, whose electrical polarity can be reversed by means of an electronic switch.
+All the supply voltages are measured with respect to the (1a) electrode, electrically connected to the ground potential (taken as reference).
+The diagnosis voltage $U_x$ compensates gravity and enables the experimentalist to shift the particle position in the radial plane.

-The experimental parameters that allow stable trapping for particles with a particular value of the specific charge $Q/M$ depend on the NP dimensions, on the $U_x$ and $U_z$ voltages, as well as on the trapping voltage $U_{ac}$ amplitude ($V_0$) and frequency $f_0$.
+Experimental parameters that allow stable trapping for particles with a particular value of the specific charge $Q/M$ depend on the NP dimensions, on the $U_x$ and $U_z$ voltages, as well as on the trapping voltage $U_{ac}$ amplitude ($V_0$) and frequency $f_0$.
 Generally, for a linear electrodynamic trap with $2n$ cylindrical electrodes, where $n \in N$ is a natural number ($n = 2, 3, \ldots $), when both the $U_x$ and $U_z$ voltages are zero and the polar coordinate $r$ is much smaller than the distance between the trap axis and the electrode surface $r_0$, the analytical expression of the multipole field generated in a point close to the trap axis is \cite{Asva09, Ger92}

-where $r$ and $\phi$ are the polar coordinates of the specific point, and $\omega_0 = 2 \pi f_0$.
-The experimental setup suggested in \cite{Sto14} can exhibit either a quadrupole or a multipole geometry with an even number of electrodes, and the NPs are confined within a dielectric container.
-According to literature \cite{March97}, trapping of particles is performed in optimum conditions if
+where $r$ and $\phi$ are the polar coordinates of a specific point and $\omega_0 = 2 \pi f_0$.
+The experimental setup suggested in \cite{Sto14} can exhibit either a quadrupole or a multipole geometry with an even number of electrodes, while NPs are confined within a dielectric container.
+According to literature \cite{March97} trapping of particles is performed in optimum conditions if

-In order to find the optimum trapping point, depending on the dimensions and specific charge $Q/M$ of the naniparticle species used, the a.c. voltage $U_{ac}$ amplitude $\left(V_0\right)$ and frequency $f_0$ can be modified, along with the values of the trapping voltages $U_x$ and $U_z$.
-Such an operation practically shifts the operating point in the Mathieu equation stability diagram, with an aim to achieve stable trapping.
-Electrical charging of the NPs can be achieved:
+In order to find the optimum trapping point, depending on the dimensions and specific charge $Q/M$ of the nanoparticle species used, the a.c. voltage $U_{ac}$ amplitude $\left(V_0\right)$ and frequency $f_0$ can be modified along with the values of the trapping voltages, $U_x$ and $U_z$.
+Such an operation practically shifts the operating point in the Mathieu equation stability diagram with an aim to achieve stable trapping.
+Electrical charging of NPs can be achieved as follows: